-Solving the customer's queries and fixing the reported bugs are the topmost priority and basic fundamental.
+Solving the customer's queries and fixing the reported bugs are the topmost priority and basic fundamentals.
 Flutter 1.7 is providing a better structure for the errors that can be utilized later with Android Studio and VSCode.

-Flutter’s latest version has fixed the top crashing bug that created an error that led to Flutter tool’s inability to write to the Flutter directory.
+Flutter’s latest version has fixed the top crashing bug that created an error that led to the Flutter tool’s inability to write to the Flutter directory.
 Now, flutter will fail lightly, including clear suggestions on how to fix the problem if the user fails to write permissions.

 In terms of documentation, with the help of Flutter create tool, a list of samples can be created directly.
 You can run a command from the command line like this: ‘flutter create --sample=material.AppBar.1 mysample’